mxp7064/battleship/README.md

 Pull down the repository

-In terminal run mongod command for the battleship/mongodb/db folder:
+Create a new folder on Desktop named anyhow (ex. /db) In terminal run mongod command to create a new mongo database

-mongod --dbpath ...path...\battleship\mongodb\db
+mongod --dbpath path

+where path is the /db folder you created

 In terminal go to the battleship folder and run: